High Performance Managerial Leadership: Best Ideas from around the World

 “This book is an essential primer on the current state of the marijuana industry. . . .
 There is huge potential in investing in cannabis as well as massive risk and uncertainty, and this book is an excellent aid in understanding the full picture that surrounds cannabis.
 With the legalization of cannabis for recreational use in Colorado, Washington, and other states, cannabis is a hot topic. . . .
 [This] is a great book for any library but especially those in states that have legalized or are considering legalizing marijuana.
 Summing Up: Essential.
 Lower-division undergraduates through professionals.”—Choice

 D. J. Summers is a freelance journalist covering developments in the cannabis industry in Colorado.
 Formerly he was a business and investigative reporter for the Alaska Journal of Commerce, covering Alaska’s recreational marijuana industry since it began in 2015.
 Summers earned his master’s degree in journalism from Syracuse University.

-Solving the Employment and Skills Crisis
+Future Jobs: Solving the Employment and Skills Crisis

 by Edward E. Gordon